Install Tani Software

 -v plcgitagent-data:/etc/Tani

-creates or resuses a volume named plcgitagent-data do store the PlcGit Agent configuration and license data
+creates or resuses a volume named plcgitagent-data to store the PlcGit Agent configuration and license data

 -d